-- Bayesian methods produce a "cloud of trees" - The trees in the cloud can be treated like a bootstrap sample - Simulation studies show that this can produce much higher support than bootstrap for the same branches - There is a hot controversy currently over which method is better - They answer slightly different questions: - Bootstrap: would a slightly different data set have a different best tree? - Bayesian support: would a slightly different tree fit this data set almost as well? - It is easier to see that these are different than to understand how to use each one appropriately!
+- Bayesian "cloud of trees" can be treated like a bootstrap sample - They answer different questions: - Bootstrap: would a slightly different data set prefer a different tree? - Bayesian support: would a slightly different tree fit this data set almost as well? - It is easier to see that these are different than to understand how to use each one appropriately! - If "cloud" is too small, results will be overly certain